Nimaoth/Nev/README.md

 Absytree is a programming languange where instead of writing the source code as text in text files, the abstract syntac tree (AST) is edited directly by a custom editor.

+## Editor

+The editor is available for the terminal, as a desktop GUI app and in the browser.
+You can try the browser version [here](https://nimaoth.github.io/AbsytreeBrowser/).

 ## Building

 - Developed with Nim version 1.9.1